-- Services, drugs, or supplies you receive while you are not enrolled in this Plan; - Services, drugs, or supplies not medically necessary; - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice in the United States; - Experimental or investigational procedures, treatments, drugs or devices; - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest; - Services, drugs, or supplies for which there would be no charge if the covered individual had no health insurance coverage; - Services, drugs, or supplies related to sex transformations, sexual dysfunction or sexual inadequacy, penile prosthesis; - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program; - Services, drugs, or supplies you receive without charge while in active military service; - Services and supplies furnished by household members or immediate relatives, such as spouse, parents, grandparents, children, brothers or sisters by blood, marriage or adoption; - Services and supplies furnished or billed by a non-covered facility, except that medically necessary prescription drugs are covered: - Services, drugs and supplies associated with care that is not covered, though they may be covered otherwise (e.g., Inpatient Hospital Benefits are not payable for non-covered cosmetic surgery); - Any portion of a provider's fee or charge ordinarily due from the enrollee but that has been waived.
-If a provider routinely waives (does not require the enrollee to pay) a deductible, copayment or coinsurance, the Plan will calculate the actual provider fee or charge by reducing the fee or charge by the amount waived; - Charges which the enrollee or Plan has no legal obligation to pay, such as excess charges for an annuitant age 65 or older who is not covered by Medicare Parts A and/or B (see page 25), doctor's charges exceeding the amount specified by the Department of Health & Human Services when benefits are payable under Medicare (limiting charge, see page 27), or State premium taxes however applied; - Services, drugs and supplies for weight control or treatment of obesity, except surgery for documented morbid obesity; - Educational, recreational or milieu therapy, whether in or out of the hospital; - Services and supplies for cosmetic purposes, except as provided under Surgical Benefits/Reconstructive Surgery; - · Biofeedback; - Massage therapy; - Cardiac rehabilitation; - Pulmonary rehabilitation; - Eyeglasses, contact lenses and hearing aids (air or bone conduction, etc.), except as provided under Section 5(a); - Orthotics, splints, stents and appliances used to treat temporomandibular joint dysfunction and/or sleep apnea; - Custodial care (see definition) or domiciliary care; - Travel, even if prescribed by a doctor, except as provided under the National Transplant Program or Ambulance benefit;
+- Services, drugs, or supplies you receive while you are not enrolled in this Plan; - Services, drugs, or supplies not medically necessary; - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice in the United States; - Experimental or investigational procedures, treatments, drugs or devices; - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest; - Services, drugs, or supplies for which there would be no charge if the covered individual had no health insurance coverage; - Services, drugs, or supplies related to sex transformations, sexual dysfunction or sexual inadequacy, penile prosthesis; - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program; - Services, drugs, or supplies you receive without charge while in active military service; - Services and supplies furnished by household members or immediate relatives, such as spouse, parents, grandparents, children, brothers or sisters by blood, marriage or adoption; - Services and supplies furnished or billed by a non-covered facility, except that medically necessary prescription drugs are covered, and covered outpatient rehabilitative therapies are covered when billed by a skilled nursing facility; - Services, drugs and supplies associated with care that is not covered, though they may be covered otherwise (e.g., Inpatient Hospital Benefits are not payable for non-covered cosmetic surgery); - Any portion of a provider's fee or charge ordinarily due from the enrollee but that has been waived.
+If a provider routinely waives (does not require the enrollee to pay) a deductible, copayment or coinsurance, the Plan will calculate the actual provider fee or charge by reducing the fee or charge by the amount waived; - Charges which the enrollee or Plan has no legal obligation to pay, such as excess charges for an annuitant age 65 or older who is not covered by Medicare Parts A and/or B (see page xxx), doctor's charges exceeding the amount specified by the Department of Health & Human Services when benefits are payable under Medicare (limiting charge, see page xxx), or State premium taxes however applied; - Services, drugs and supplies for weight control or treatment of obesity, except surgery for documented morbid obesity; - Educational, recreational or milieu therapy, whether in or out of the hospital; - Services and supplies for cosmetic purposes, except as provided under Surgical Benefits/Reconstructive Surgery; - Biofeedback; - Massage therapy; - Cardiac rehabilitation; - Pulmonary rehabilitation; - Eyeglasses, contact lenses and hearing aids (air or bone conduction, etc.), except as provided under Section 5(a); - Orthotics, splints, stents and appliances used to treat temporomandibular joint dysfunction and/or sleep apnea; - Custodial care (see definition) or domiciliary care; - Travel, even if prescribed by a doctor, except as provided under the Coventry Transplant Network or Ambulance benefit;

-- Handling Charges/Administrative Charges or late charges, including interest, billed by providers of care; - Charges for medical records not requested by us; - Fees for missed appointments; and - Services and/or supplies not listed as covered in this brochure.
+- Handling Charges/Administrative Charges or late charges, including interest, billed by providers of care; - Charges for medical records not requested by us; - Fees for missed appointments; - Services and/or supplies not listed as covered in this brochure; and - "Never Events" are errors in patient care that can and should be prevented.
+We will follow the policy of the Centers for Medicare and Medicaid Services (CMS).
+The Plan will not cover care that falls under these policies.
+For additional information, visit www.cms.gov, enter Never Events into SEARCH.